bermarte/from-strategy-to-issues/development-strategy.md

 - why would they want to read it?

-An exercise we did at HYF to understand how to work with GitHubs's Project-Boards and branches.
+An exercise we did at HYF to understand how to work with GitHubs's Project-Boards, issues and branches and pull requests together systematically.
 To write this Development Strategy we used the [team-branchies](https://github.com/HackYourFutureBelgium/team-branchies/blob/master/development-strategy.md) template provided by HYF.
 Students can study it and learn how to use it

 [video part 1](https://vimeo.com/465288009)
 [video part 2](https://vimeo.com/465288632)